Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Email Warmup Tools: Which One Actually Works for Cold Email in 2026

-Mailreach, Warmup Inbox, Warmly, Lemwarm, Instantly's bundled warmup — most cold email senders try at least two of these.
-Here's the honest comparison, what each actually does differently, and why infrastructure-level warmup changes the math at scale.
+Mailreach, Warmup Inbox, Warmly, Lemwarm, Instantly's bundled warmup, Smartlead's bundled warmup — most cold email senders try at least two of these.
+Here's the honest comparison, what each actually does differently, the cost math at scale, and why infrastructure-level warmup changes the math.

 The email warmup category has more entrants than it needs.
 Mailreach, Warmup Inbox, Warmly, Lemwarm, Folderly's warmup feature, Instantly's bundled warmup, Smartlead's bundled warmup, Mailshake's bundled warmup.
 Eight+ products doing the same fundamental thing — connect your mailbox to a network of other warmup-subscribed mailboxes that exchange realistic conversational mail on a daily ramp.